 Should we see AI as liberating or as a destructive force?

 Economists have debated the effect of technology and automation on jobs for a long time.
 The first set of questions regards labor displacement and whether there is any future for work at all.
 The second set of questions has to do with how automation impacts income and wealth inequality.
 On the one hand, if the ownership of robots is concentrated in the hands of a few—let’s call them the 1%—and a majority of jobs disappears for the 99%, it will exacerbate inequality, which is already on the rise (see Figure 4).
-On the other hand, technological change is also creating in the labor market among the 99%.
+On the other hand, technological change is also creating polarization in the labor market among the 99%.
 According to the MIT economist David Autor, between 1989 and 2007 job creation has occurred mostly in low-paying and high-paying jobs, while middle-class jobs were affected by job destruction on net.

 It is true that automation displaces workers in some sectors, but workers reallocate to other sectors over time.
 Historical examples in advanced economies like the US are the transition from rural agriculture to urban manufacturing during the first half of the 20th century, and from manufacturing to services in more recent times.

 The net effect on jobs does not seem to lend support to Hawking and Musk’s gloomy predictions.
 This is even more true if one considers another beneficial effect of technological change: everyday objects like dishwashers, vacuum cleaners, washers, and dryers, reduced the burden of housekeeping and freed up time for women to seek employment.
-Indeed, the was 67% in 2000, compared to 59% in 1948.
+Indeed, the labor force participation rate was 67% in 2000, compared to 59% in 1948.
 The increases in labor productivity brought about by technological change spill over into higher wages for workers: in a 2015 report, Economic Policy Institute economists Josh Bivens and Larry Mishel have documented that the average hourly compensation for the typical American worker in 2014 grew by about 110% relative to 1948.

 This is not to say that technological change has no costs for society.
 The transition from agriculture to manufacturing took time, and in the short run produced economic anxiety, unemployment, and poverty among former agricultural workers.
 The same applies to the transition to a service economy, although there are some troubling peculiarities about the latter process.
 The transition to manufacturing was associated with higher wages and employment protection through union membership.
 The transition to services not so much: low-skill service workers tend to be paid less than workers of similar skills in manufacturing, and service workers are in general not unionized: consequently, they do not take advantage of the benefits of collective bargaining in terms of wages.